clarelgibson/2022-school-admissions-dashboard/README.md

 The file above contains additional data relating to primary schools in Hampshire (LA no. 850) and Surrey (LA no. 936).
 In order to generate this file, I  made the following selections:

 1. Find an establishment by local authority: Hampshire and Surrey.
-Includes open schools only.
+Includes open and closed schools.
-2. On the search results page I filtered the results to All-through, Middle Deemed Primary and Primary
+2. On the search results page I filtered the results to All-through, Middle Deemed Primary and Primary.
-3. On the next page I opted to choose a specific set of data and entered the following fields: DistrictAdministrative(name), EstablishmentNumber, EstablishmentName, EstablishmentTypeGroup(name), LA(code), OfstedRating(name), PercentageFSM, PhaseOfEducation(name), ReligiousCharacter(name), URN
+3. On the next page I opted to choose the full set of data, including links.

 #### [ks2](/data-in/ks2)